• Skip to primary navigation

 Instructions

-• In a medium-sized bowl, mix the nut butter with two tablespoons of honey until smooth and well combined.
+• In a medium-sized bowl, mix the nut butter with two tablespoons of honey or brown rice syrup until smooth and well combined.

-• Add in batches the Kamut puffs to the nut butter mixture.
-It’s best to use a large spoon to gently stir in the cereal until every grain is well coated with the nut butter mix.
+• Add in batches the Kamut puffs or crispy rice cereal to the nut butter mixture.
+It’s best to use a large spoon to gently stir in the cereal until every grain is well coated with the peanut butter mixture.

 • Drizzle one tablespoon of honey (or brown rice syrup) on top of the coated Kamut puffs and gently stir it in—you should have one sticky mixture.